How To Season A Cast Iron Skillet

 Repeat!

-Technically, you now have seasoned cast iron.
+Technically, you now have a seasoned cast iron pan.
 Congratulations!
 However, you typically need to season your cast iron more than once to get an even protective layer.

 Using Too Much Oil

 Oil is key to the seasoning process, but don't overdo it!
-The cast iron itself can only absorb a small amount of oil.
-The rest will set on the top, becoming rancid and sticky.
+Cast iron can only absorb a small amount of oil.
+The rest will set on top, becoming rancid and sticky.

 After adding the oil to the pan and rubbing it in, take a dry cloth and wipe it all over the pan.
 This may seem counterintuitive - didn't I just add oil?
 Why am I wiping it all off?
 But you won't be wiping it all away.
 Instead, you will be leaving a very thin layer.
 And this thin layer is truly all you need.